larsmbergvall/model-factories/README.md

 Very simple package for creating class based model factories.
 Inspired by Laravel [Model Factories](https://laravel.com/docs/eloquent-factories)

-This package is still in very early development, so expect bugs and breaking changes :)
+This package is still in early development, so expect bugs and breaking changes :)

 ## Usage